-In the heart of the historic Golden Square Mile in downtown Montréal, the Montreal Museum of Fine Arts masterfully curates its collections exhibitions and hosts a roster of high-quality international exhibitions – the current major exhibition Paris in the Days of Post-Impressionism: Signac and the Indépendants is currently free to those 20 and under, while the museum's collections and activities are temporarily on hold.
+In the heart of the historic Golden Square Mile in downtown Montréal, the Montreal Museum of Fine Arts masterfully curates its collections exhibitions and hosts a roster of high-quality international exhibitions – the current major exhibition RIOPELLE: The CAll of Northern Landscapes and Indigenous Cultures is currently free to those 20 and under, while the museum's collections and activities are temporarily on hold.
 Close by in the Quartier des spectacles, the Musée d’art contemporain de Montréal (MAC) focuses on contemporary art from Canada and around the world in its themed collection exhibitions and in temporary major exhibitions that shed further light on well-known artists.
 The MAC is free for kids 12 and under.

 Archaeology and natural history

 An expert in creating educational exhibitions and activities for kids – and their parents! – the Pointe-à-Callière, Montréal Archaeology and History Complex, in Old Montréal, takes us back to Montréal's very beginnings in multimedia exhibitions and lets kids play on the high seas in Pirates or privateers?, experience a simulated archaeological dig in an Archaeo-Adventure workshop, and even explore a (clean) sewer dating back to the 1830s.
 And the Musée de Lachine lets kids step inside its 17th-century buildings and takes families on a fur-trading adventure through New France.

 Local and global history